aliyun/alibabacloud-microservice-demo/README.md

 #### Deploy with helm

-This project can be deployed to kubernates cluster with helm chart:
+This project can be deployed to Kubernetes cluster with helm chart:

 ```sh
 helm install ./helm-chart  --name  microservice-demo